-A free video editor for amateurs and expert video creators alike
+Free video editing software for amateurs and experts alike

 Operating system: Windows, macOS

-Like Lightworks, Hitfilm Express is a free-to-use video editor that aims to make a professional editing experience available to everyone.
+Like Lightworks, Hitfilm Express is free-to-use video editing sofware that aims to make a professional editing experience available to everyone.
 With this software package, it’s easy to adjust color balance, trim clips, and export your projects in different video formats.